dkosmari/Turbiine/README.md

 - **Toggle turbo 1, 2, 3**: Sets the button shortcut for turning turbo *on* or *off*.

-  1. Press `A` to focus the button shortcut you want to change.
+  i.
+Press `A` to focus the button shortcut you want to change.

-  2. Hold down the buttons you want to use for the button shortcut, until they are registered.
+  ii.
+Hold down the buttons you want to use for the button shortcut, until they are
+     registered.

-  3. Release all the buttons.
+  iii.
+Release all the buttons.

-  4. Press either:
+  iv.
+Press either:

        - `A` to confirm the new button shortcut;